PhD in Spanish Literature. ABD. Purdue University. West Lafayette, IN. Expected May 2020.

 “Narrative and the Brain: Human Cognition Approach to Teaching Foreign Language Literature”.
 Conference Proceedings INTED Valencia.
 2016. doi.
 0.21125/inted.2016.1728

 Conference & Symposia Presentations

 "The Landscapes of La Mancha: Autopoietic Madness and Enactive Cognition in Don Quijote."
 Society of Literature, Science, and the Arts.
-Upcoming in Toronto, Canada.
+Toronto, Canada.

 “What is it like to be a snake?
 Reader, Empathy, and Psychological Distance in Quiroga’s ‘Anaconda’.”
 Purdue Linguistics, Literature, and Second Language Studies Conference.
 West Lafayette, IN.